 London, ON N6A 4V2

-You can email health records.
+You can email health records. **Third party requests are not to be submitted via email**

 Personal information is collected under the authority of the Public Hospitals Act R.S.O.
 1990, CHAPTER P.40 for the purpose of contacting the sender in response to an inquiry.
 If you have questions about the collection of this information, please contact a Privacy and Freedom of Information Consultant, Mount Hope Centre for Long Term Care, 21 Grosvenor Street, Room WB31, London Ontario, N6A 1Y6.
 Phone: 519-646-6100 ext.
 64545.